werma56s/CodingGiantsTestAutomationEngineer/README.md

     npx cypress run
+or

+    npm run cypress:run

 ![obraz](https://github.com/user-attachments/assets/b77c0ebc-6606-4073-bafc-d2b6587e957e)
+After running the tests, the following folders will appear: cucamber_raport and screensots.
+(Command in the terminal: npm run cypress:run or npx cypress run)

-This will execute all the tests in the cypress/integration folder.
+This will execute all the tests.

 **Step 5: Test Reports**
 To run the Test Reports: